pkp/pkp-docs/faq/en/editorial-workflow.md

 To disable new submissions to the journal, you will need to be in the Journal Manager role.
 You can do this by restricting section submitters, as described in the [Learning OJS 3 guide: Journal Settings > Sections](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#restrict-section-submitters).

-There is an [open issue](https://github.com/pkp/pkp-lib/issues/5702) to improve the ability to close and control submissions that is scheduled for release in OJS/OMP/OPS 3.3.
+Improvements to the ability to close and control submissions will be available in OJS/OMP/OPS 3.3.
+See [the "Ability to disable submissions in OJS3" issue on GitHub for more details](https://github.com/pkp/pkp-lib/issues/5702).